-The Meadoway has been featured in several digital publications in 2021.
+The Meadoway has been featured in several digital publications in 2021 and 2022.
 The following are some key articles and announcements:

 - A Toronto.com article titled "Where do we go from here? #RealScarborough's future is in your hands."
 This article encouraged social media users to use the hashtag #RealScaarborough and share what Scarborough is to them in order to change the narrative of the city and shine positive light on it.
 In their article, The Meadowy was mentioned as a 'beauty' of the city. - A blogTO article titled "This is how Toronto's massive 16 km linear park will look when it's finished."
 It provided an update on the project status and progression including the commencement of construction at Highland Creek and restoration advancements. - A NOW Magazine article titled "Pandemic Walk: Scarborough hydro Corridor."
 It was written from a trail user perspective walking the Scarborough Centre Butterfly Trail. - A NOW Magazine article titled "Top 20 walks in Toronto".
 The Meadoway was mentioned as one of the top 20 walks in Toronto. - A City of Toronto announcement declaring their first Active TO weekend planned and mentioned The Meadoway as a potential route for users. - A City of Toronto announcement stating their financial investment into the Toronto Ravine Strategy where The Meadoway would be a key partnership advancing in the Planning and Activation of 2021. - A Toronto Star article about the lack of an adequate cycling network in Scarborough.
-The article highlights The Meadoway as "one bright spot" for cycle infrastructure. - A Park People article about The Meadoway, in support of Park People's 10-year anniversary, to be published in December 2021.
+The article highlights The Meadoway as "one bright spot" for cycle infrastructure. - A Park People article about The Meadoway, in support of Park People's 10-year anniversary, to be published in December 2021. - A Streets of Toronto article about linear parks in Toronto and highlights The Meadoway. - An Urbanized article showcasing The Meadoway's renderings.